AlphaBravoCompany/ab-training-labs/container-bootcamp/section-2-labs/README.md

 `docker exec -it mysql1 /bin/bash ping -c 4 apache1` (fails)

+____

 ## Lab 5b - One more container volume interaction.

 In case you missed it, we have the apache1 container a Bind Mount instead of a Docker Volume.
-This allows us to easily manipulate files in that mount point.
-In this case, we can add our own custom `index.html`.
+As in Lab 4, this allows us to easily manipulate files in that mount point.
+In this case, we can live modify our custom `index.html`.

-`echo "I MODIFIED APACHE INDEX FILE VIA DOCKER BIND MOUNT." | sudo tee /ab/labs/apache1/index.html`
+`echo "I MODIFIED APACHE INDEX FILE VIA DOCKER BIND MOUNT." | sudo tee /ab/labs/tmp/apache1/index.html`

 Now, if you reload http://LABSERVERNAME:8081, you will see your page updated without reloading your container.